PERIMETER ACQUISITION RADAR ATTACK CHARACTERIZATION SYSTEM

-The Perimeter Acquisition Radar Attack Characterization System (PARCS) is a single-faced, multi-function, UHF-Band, phased-array radar located at Cavalier AFS, ND.
+The Perimeter Acquisition Radar Attack Characterization System (PARCS) is a single-faced, multi-function, UHF-Band, phased-array radar located at Cavalier Air Force Station, N.D.

-The primary mission of PARCS Cavalier AFS, ND, keeps watch for sea-launched and intercontinental ballistic missiles launched toward North America, and to collect Launch and Predicted Impact (L&PI) data, generally defined as missile warning (MW) data.
+The primary mission of PARCS is to keep watch for sea-launched and intercontinental ballistic missiles launched toward North America, and to collect Launch and Predicted Impact (L&PI) data, generally defined as missile warning (MW) data.
 The secondary mission of PARCS is to provide data concerning space launches and orbiting objects as a collateral sensor for the Space Surveillance Network (SSN).

-This system was originally built by the US Army as part of the Safeguard missile defense system defending US missile fields in North Dakota.
-However the safeguard system was decommissioned shortly after it was activated in 1976.
-The radar was then transferred to the USAF to support the Missile Warning and Space Surveillance missions.
+This system was originally built by the U.S. Army as part of the Safeguard missile defense system defending U.S. missile fields in North Dakota.
+However the Safeguard system was decommissioned shortly after it was activated in 1976.
+The radar was then transferred to the U.S. Air Force to support the Missile Warning and Space Surveillance missions.

-PARCS is able to detect and track both intercontinental and sea-launched missile threats which is provided to North American Aerospace Defense Command (NORAD), United States Strategic Command (USSTRATCOM), and regional combatant commanders.
+PARCS is able to detect and track both intercontinental and sea-launched missile threats, and pass information to North American Aerospace Defense Command (NORAD), U.S. Strategic Command (USSTRATCOM) and regional combatant commanders.
 As part of the missile warning mission PARCS provides attack characterization data to the Integrated Tactical Warning and Attack Assessment (ITW/AA) system.
-PARCS supports space situational awareness and space control by sending satellite track data to the Joint Space Operations Center (JSpOC) for processing.
+PARCS supports Space Domain Awareness by sending satellite track data to the Combined Space Operations Center (CSpOC) for processing.

 Point of Contact: Air Force Space Command, Public Affairs Office; 150 Vandenberg St., Suite 1105; Peterson AFB, Colo., 80914-4500; DSN 692-3731, or (719) 554-3731; Fax (719) 554-6013

 (Current as of July 2019)